boostedtechnology/livecoding-api-scheduling/README.md

 A doctor cannot make it to the previously posted availability, but there could already be a booking in that slot.

-We have to delete that availability and rebook the affected patients' appointments for another doctor or slot.
+We have to delete that availability and rebook the affected patient's appointment for another doctor or slot.

 Find the `DELETE /doctors/:doctorId/availability/:availabilityId` route in code.